-A DECnet feature known as a cluster alias provides a collective name for the nodes in an OpenVMS Cluster system.
-Application software can connect to a node in the OpenVMS Cluster using the cluster alias name rather than a specific node name.
-This frees the application from keeping track of individual nodes in the OpenVMS Cluster system and results in design simplification, configuration flexibility, and application availability.
+DECnet provides a feature known as a cluster alias.
+A cluster alias is a collective name for the nodes in an OpenVMS Cluster system.

+Application software can use the cluster alias as the name to connect to a node in the OpenVMS Cluster.
+DECnet chooses the node to which the application makes a connection.
+The use of a cluster alias frees the application from keeping track of individual nodes in the OpenVMS Cluster system and results in design simplification, configuration flexibility, and application availability.
+It also provides a mechanism for load balancing by distributing incoming connections across the nodes comprising the cluster.